Kevin & Perry Go Large: Music

-DJ Judge Jules created the mix that Kevin and Perry create in the film, "Big Girl", which was subsequently released as a single credited to the Precocious Brats with Kevin And Perry.
-It was in the top 40 for 4 weeks in 2000, and reached #16 in the UK Singles Charts.

-"Straight to Hell" by The Clash features at the beginning of the film when Kevin begins banging his head on the bedroom wall; the camera pans out to view the street, in which the film title appears.
-All of the cars are Ford Focuses, and all of the people shown outside are wearing red baseball caps and using Flymo lawnmowers.

-In the film, Eyeball Paul is a wealthy and very successful DJ; however, actor Rhys Ifans admits he is a terrible DJ, but thanks to "the magic of film" he'll "look pretty sharp out there".

 Locations

 The Ibiza club Amnesia makes an appearance in the film.
 However, the front view of the club, as shown in the film, is not the same as the actual Amnesia.
 The DJ booth that Eyeball Paul uses in the film is not the actual booth of the club, which is sited above the giant "spectrum analyser", seen in the film to the right of the fictitious booth.
 The Harlequin Shopping Centre in Watford was also used.
-Freemans Close in Stoke Poges in Buckinghamshire was used for the location of the Patterson's house.
+Freemans Close in Stoke Poges in Buckinghamshire was used for the location of the Pattersons' house.
 Ibiza Airport was briefly used; however, the footage of a Virgin Sun Airlines plane landing was actually filmed at El Altet airport in Alicante.

 Kevin and Perry and Kevin's parents' apartment is in Santa Eulària des Riu in Ibiza.
 The beach that the boys go to is Cala Benirras on the western shore north of San Antonio.

 The buying of the indecent magazine was done in the high street of Shepperton.
 The opening sequence where Kevin dreams of saving Anne Boleyn from execution was filmed at Dover Castle.

-Viewing certificate

-Harry Enfield suspected that the "two uses" of the word "fuck" (there were actually three, all by Rhys Ifans) were the cause of the film's BBFC rating being a 15, rather than a targeted 12.
-He revealed in the film's audio commentary that the 15 rating was given because of a scene where a group of men took drugs.
-According to BBFC guidelines, scenes of drug-taking often breach the rules of a 12-rated film.